0.0.5 (26/6/2020)

 Multiple Redirect URIs are now allowed for client applications out-of-the-box.
 In order to use it in API mode, you can pass the

-with an array of strings (the URLs) as values; in the new client application form, you can add several input fields with name field asredirect_uri[]
+redirect_uriwith an array of strings (the URLs) as values; in the new client application form, you can add several input fields with name field asredirect_uri[].
+ATTENTION!!
+When using multiple redirect URIs, passing the desired redirect URI to the authorize form becomes mandatory. -

 store scopes with whitespace instead of comma; set separator as

-option, to keep backwards-compatibility; -
+oauth_scope_separatoroption, to keep backwards-compatibility; -

 client application can now store multiple redirect uris; the POST API parameters can accept the redirect_uri param value both as a string or an array of string; internally, they’ll be stored in a whitespace-separated string;